PELVIC FLOOR PHYSIOTHERAPY IN OTTAWA

 Ready To Get Started?
 Book Your Appointment Today

 Having chronic pelvic pain or pelvic floor weaknesses can greatly impact quality of life and day-to-day functions.
-Working with a physiotherapist is a safe and effective way to support many types of conditions, and we are happy to offer pelvic floor physiotherapy services in Ottawa in both English and Portuguese.
+Working with a physiotherapist is a safe and effective way to support many types of conditions, and we are happy to offer pelvic floor physiotherapy services in Ottawa.
 To learn more about Madison, please see her bio.
-To learn more about Silvia, please see her bio.
+To learn more about Isabelle, please see her bio.

 Not sure if this is the right tool for you?
-Both of our physiotherapists offer complimentary discovery sessions to learn more.
+Our practitioners offer a complimentary discovery session to learn more.

 To book, call us at 613-722-1674 or use the booking button below.